maybebyte/anthesis/index.md

-1. My site is also available as a [hidden service](http://jentyxddh2rf47gd3e43kuebyn2xsv6h72gzh46oe4rxyovvm7xe5ead.onion/) for those that want and/or need more privacy.
+1. My site is also available as a [hidden service](http://jentyxddh2rf47gd3e43kuebyn2xsv6h72gzh46oe4rxyovvm7xe5ead.onion/) for those that want/need more privacy.
 To access the hidden service, use [Tor](https://www.torproject.org/).
 1. [GPG](https://www.gnupg.org/ "GNU Privacy Guard") encryption using [my public GPG Key](pubkeys/eurydice.key) is preferred [when